PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 5. force_default: The UI will be pre-populated with a value from the loaded environment or with a previously entered value unless this value is set to True.
 The default is False.
 Setting to True will ensure the default value will always be rendered in the panhandler UI.
+6. required: Determines if a value is required for this field.
+The default is False.

 .. note::